jvde-github/AIS-catcher/README.md

 The first three rows are ran in parallel (i.e. on the same input signal) and therefore are comparable.
 The other runs are provided for information purposes and cannot be compared.
 These non-scientific results provide some evidence that the default model can perform better than the standard model and a higher sampling rate should be preferred.

 Same results for a different set up.
-Location: The Hague residential area with RTL-SDR dongle and Shakespear antenna with quite some blockage from buildings:
+Location: The Hague residential area with RTL-SDR dongle and Shakespears antenna with quite some blockage from buildings:

 | Model | Run 1 |
 | :---: | :---: |